 Drift and set-net fishermen had openers that ended at 3pm this afternoon, and will have another 8 hour opener starting at 8am tomorrow morning.
 That’s in the full district for set-netters, and in the Naknek section for drift boats.

 In the Egegik district, fishermen caught 80,000 fish yesterday, bringing the total harvest so far in Egegik to 556,000.
-Yesterday’s catch is attributed 13% to Egegik set-netters and 87% to the drift fleet in that district.
+The total catch is attributed 13% to Egegik set-netters and 87% to the drift fleet in that district.

 Daily escapement in Egegik was 19,200, making the running total of escapement up the Egegik river 194,000.